-As I explain in The Architect Program (more details on my website), as we go through life, our experiences and our own growth changes us and what we may want in life.
+As I explain in Design Your Life: Like an Architect, as we go through life, our experiences and our own growth changes us and what we may want in life.
 So, I don’t know if all the things I want today, I will still want in five years from now.
 I don’t know if new opportunities will open before me that change my course, or if a new experience will change my perspective.
 The idea is to be able to change the World around you to match the changes inside of you.

 This interview exercise is something you can all do and I encourage you to try it.
 If you don’t have aspirations to be interviewed one day, then make it a conversation with your grandchildren, or a close friend.
 Still an interview, but maybe a little more personal even.
 What questions would they ask you, or what would you want to tell them about your life?
 Now, I went a little further and threw in some extra creativity here for you to make it more entertaining, but you can just write questions and answers.